Book The Practical Next Step

 Best Destinations for Solo Travelers in 2026

-Pai โ A laid-back mountain town in Mae Hong Son province, perfect for solo travelers who want quiet evenings and motorbike day trips through rice paddies and hot springs.
-Easily reached by overnight bus from Bangkok.
+Pai — A laid-back mountain town in Mae Hong Son province, suited to solo travellers who want quiet evenings and day trips through rice paddies and hot springs.
+Compare current routes in our Thailand transport guide before adding Pai to a short itinerary.

 Tips for Going Solo